summernote/summernote/README.md

 ### API

-`code` - get the HTML source code underlying the text in the editor:
+Summernote provides a set of API.
+For example, you can use the following code to get the HTML source code underlying the text in the editor:

 ```javascript
 var html = $('#summernote').summernote('code');